Continuity of extensions of Lipschitz maps: Examples of good approximability

 is non-empty.
 By compactness such intersection is nonempty also for any infinite number of chosen points.
 Therefore we may always extend $u$ to a $1$-Lipschitz map on $A\cup\{x\}$ so that

-Let us order by inclusion all subsets of $\mathbb{R}^n$ containing $A$ that admit the desired extension.
-By the Kuratowski-Zorn lemma, there exists a maximal subset.
-If it were not $\mathbb{R}^n$, then by the above considerations we could find a larger subset with an extension that satisfies the desired conditions. \end{proof}
+Let us order by inclusion all subsets of $X$ containing $A$ that admit the desired extension.
+By the Kuratowski--Zorn lemma, there exists a maximal subset.
+If it were not $X$, then by the above considerations we could find a strictly larger subset with an extension that satisfies the desired conditions. \end{proof}